GDSC-cuiatd/ParkinCare/README.md

 ### 🛠️ Key Functionalities

-•	The project's primary aim is to employ machine learning and a mobile app for the early detection of Parkinson's disease.
+- The project's primary aim is to employ machine learning and a mobile app for the early detection of Parkinson's disease.
-•	Our future app will simplify the process of identifying signs of Parkinson's disease.
+- Our future app will simplify the process of identifying signs of Parkinson's disease.
-•	Users will have the ability to draw pictures or upload photos for analysis.
+- Users will have the ability to draw pictures or upload photos for analysis.
-•	The app will analyze these drawings and images for potential disease indicators.
+- The app will analyze these drawings and images for potential disease indicators.
-•	This has the potential to enhance the treatment prospects for individuals with Parkinson's disease
+- This has the potential to enhance the treatment prospects for individuals with Parkinson's disease.

 ### 🎯 UN's Sustainable Development Goals & Targets